 What is Human Trafficking?

-According to the mass tort lawyers at The Dunken Law Firm, human trafficking is forced service in which a person or group uses someone to force agricultural, domestic, or sexual labor.
+Human trafficking is forced service in which a person or group uses someone to force agricultural, domestic, or sexual labor.
 People involved in human trafficking are often recruited, kidnapped, or transported.
 They do not have the will to leave when they please, nor are they paid.
 These victims’ lives are in danger and are dealing with physical, emotional, and sexual abuse daily.

 What is Sex Trafficking?

 Sex trafficking, a very serious sex crime, is commonly referred to modern-day slavery, in which it is.
 Similar to human trafficking, sex trafficking is also when someone uses force, fraud, or coercion to cause a commercial sex act with an adult or minor.
 According to Shared Hope International, a commercial sex act includes “prostitution, pornography, and sexual performance” done in exchange for money, drugs, shelter, food, etc.

 Unfortunately, human trafficking is an epidemic happening in the United States, and it is only expanding.
 The top 3 states in the U.S. with the highest cases of human trafficking are: California, Texas, and Florida based on 2018 reports.

 In California alone, there were 1,656 cases reported in 2018.
 This is a significant increase from 2012, where there were 492 cases reported.
 In 2017, there were 1,336 cases which led to a 24% increase the following year.

 Texas ranked in second place after California for having the highest human trafficking reported cases.
 In 2018, Texas reported 1,000 cases related to trafficking.
 Texas also saw a significant increase from 2012, where it had 377 cases.
 In 2017, they reported 811 before reaching 1,000 cases in 2018.
 This led to a 23% increase.